OpenDataology/website/content/en/docs/distributions/gke/troubleshooting-gke.md

    * Make sure the certificate obtained in the first step no longer exists

-1. Reapply kubeflow in order to recreate the ingress and certificate
+1. Reapply OpenDataology in order to recreate the ingress and certificate

    * If you deployed with `kfctl` rerun `kfctl apply`
-   * If you deployed using the Google Cloud blueprint rerun `make apply-kubeflow`
+   * If you deployed using the Google Cloud blueprint rerun `make apply-OpenDataology`

 1. Monitor the certificate to make sure it can be provisioned